AutoDarkMode/Windows-Auto-Night-Mode/README.md

 - Theme switch based on the sunrise and sunset of your location.
 - Easy theme switch with a Jump-List from the Startmenu or Taskbar.
 - You can choose if only Apps should change their theme, or both apps and the system.
+- Support for Accent Color on the Taskbar and system elements.
 - Lightweight with 100% clean uninstall.
 No admin-rights needed.

 ## Download